-- 'Innovators' will focus on the music of the most significant composers of each musical era, such as Beethoven, The Beatles, Queen, Stevie Wonder, John Williams, Michael Jackson, Stravinsky, Mozart, Louis Armstrong and Debussy, as well as current pop idols. - You're the Voice' focuses on the history of popular vocal music from early vocal music of 17th and 18th Centuries, to today's most popular singer/songwriters, stage musicals and films.
+'Innovators' will focus on the music of the most significant composers of each musical era, such as Beethoven, The Beatles, Queen, Stevie Wonder, John Williams, Michael Jackson, Stravinsky, Mozart, Louis Armstrong and Debussy, as well as current pop idols.
+Through the exploration of influential vocal and instrumental works, students will learn to compose and perform music that develops their own personal strengths and style.